Induction Generator: Types & Working Principle

 A common type of rotor is the squirrel-cage rotor, which was named many years ago because of its resemblance to an exercise wheel for a pet squirrel.
 Figure 1 shows a squirrel-cage rotor, which has aluminum bars connected on each end for conduction.

 The bars are embedded in an iron core, which produces a low-reluctance magnetic path.
-When ac power is applied to the stator, a voltage is induced in each rotor bar.
+When AC power is applied to the stator, a voltage is induced in each rotor bar.
 The voltage is given by the below equation:

-Squirrel-Cage Rotor
+Squirrel-Cage Rotor Diagram

-The rotor has very little resistance to current because the conductive bars are short-circuited by the end rings; thus, a high current is developed.
+The rotor has very little resistance to the current because the conductive bars are short-circuited by the end rings; thus, a high current is developed.

 This current creates magnetic poles in the rotor that are attracted to the rotating magnetic field in the stator by the induced magnetic field in the rotor.